Computer Science & Engineering

 E81 CSE 514A Data Mining

 With the vast advancements in science and technology, the acquisition of large quantities of data is routinely performed in many fields.
 Examples of large data include various types of data on the internet, high-throughput sequencing data in biology and medicine, extraterrestrial data from telescopes in astronomy, and images from surveillance cameras in security settings.
 Analyzing a large amount of data through data mining has become an effective means of extracting knowledge from data.
 This course introduces the basic concepts and methods of data mining and provides hands-on experience for processing, analyzing and modeling structured and unstructured data.
 Homework problems, exams, and programming assignments will be administrated throughout the course to enhance students' learning.
-Prerequisites: CSE 247, ESE 326 (or Math 3200), and Math 233.
+Prerequisites: CSE 247, ESE 326 (or Math 3200 or Engr 328), and Math 233.

 Credit 3 units.
 EN: BME T, TU